-It is not known where this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) is administered to a nursing mother.
+It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) is administered to a nursing mother.